Olive Garden Pumpkin Cheesecake

 You may often hear about cheesecake baked in a water bath.
 It’s a strange process, but because cheesecake is most like a custard, it’s the best way to bake it for that perfect texture.
 It keeps the top of the cheesecake crack free.

-• Pour about an inch and a half of water in a 10×15″ baking pan or roasting pan.
+• Heat 4 quarts of water on the stove or in the microwave until steaming but not necessarily boiling.
+Pour about an inch and a half of hot water in a 10×15″ baking pan or roasting pan.

 • Wrap the springform pan with aluminum foil.
 You’ll want 2-3 layers of foil so that excess water doesn’t seep through.
 Better yet, buy a silicone cheesecake mold.

-• Allow the cake to bake for 65 minutes.
+1. Place the cheesecake (in the water bath) in the preheated oven (325ºF).
+Allow the cheesecake to bake for 65 minutes.
 Do not open the oven.

 How to Prevent Cracks in Cheesecake

-If you follow our steps exactly, you shouldn’t have any trouble with cracks.
+If you follow our steps exactly, you shouldn’t have any trouble with cracks in this copycat Olive Garden pumpkin cheesecake.
 Here are the tips we showcase for preventing cracks:

 • Spray the springform pan with cooking spray or grease with butter.
 This can often prevent any sticking which may cause cracks.
 If you have a non-stick pan this may not be necessary, but we do it just to be safe.